My roots run deep. I'm a native Texan from pioneer stock. My Texian ancestors harken back to pre-Republic of Texas days.

 I hold a 4th degree black belt in taekwondo.
 Seriously.
 I do!

-I taught martial arts for two decades, and we co-owned a family-oriented taekwondo studio in Lubbock, Texas.
+I taught martial arts for two decades.
+We co-owned a family-oriented taekwondo studio in Lubbock, Texas.
 The mind/body/spirit connection of martial arts made me a stronger painter.
 The perseverance required to earn my black belt made me rather thick-skinned for a creative soul.
 And, after years of blocking kicks to my head, I'm not afraid to take risks with my art -- or perhaps it's because of all those kicks that landed on my head that I'm so bold a painter!
 (Don't ask me to demonstrate my fighting prowess: I have one jump spin sidekick left in me, and I'm saving it for a special moment.)

 I'm Lindy Severns, the person behind the paintings.

-My answer: Why grow up?
+Why grow up?
 I'm an artist.

 Also, I have a parrot.